Contribute to Queer Inheritance

 Why am I making this work?

-I began Queer Inheritance in May 2022 as a bridge to connecting with elders in the LGBTQ+ community.
-Within the first year, Getty supported my project with a small but substantive $5,000 artist grant which provided a foundation of validity to the work I was making.
-In the three years since, I’ve photographed dozens of subjects across the entire United States including the island of Hawaii.
+I began Queer Inheritance in May 2022 as a bridge to connect with elders in the LGBTQ+ community.
+Within the first year, Getty supported my project with a small artist grant which provided a foundation and validation of the importance of this vital work.
+In the years that followed, I’ve photographed dozens of subjects across the United States including the island of Hawaii.

-2025 is scheduled to take me to Minnesota, Massachusetts, New York City, and the small vacation town of Cherry Grove, New York to photograph subjects.
-I anticipate photographing 15-20 subjects this year.
+I anticipate photographing another 120 subjects in preparation of a monograph to be released by 2029—the 60th anniversary of Stonewall.
 In addition to the production of the project, I also have exhibition proposals in review for LGBTQ+ festivals and museums across the country.

-Until now and with the exception of the Getty artist grant, this project has been entirely self-funded through my own dedication and financial efforts.
+Until now and with the exception of the Getty’s initial support, this project has been entirely self-funded through my own dedication and financial efforts.
 In order to continue, I need to begin finding ways to financially support this time-sensitive and important work.

 Why funding is critically important to complete this project?

 Time is of the essence.
-Three of the subjects I’ve photographed have already passed away.
-With additional financial assistance, this important project will be accelerated while many elders are still with us to ensure as many stories and people remain visible, and that we continue to encourage and nurture intergenerational dialogue and connections for decades.
+Three of the subjects I’ve photographed have already passed away since starting this work.
+With additional financial assistance, this important project will be accelerated ensuring I can preserve as many stories as possible, allowing these voices to remain powerfully visible, and that we continue to encourage and nurture intergenerational dialogue and connections for decades.
 This money will go directly toward the production of this project.

 What is your goal with this project and when will it be completed?

-This work is the historical preservation of elders from a specific and pivotal time in American and LGBTQ+ history.
+Historical preservation of elders from the emergence of the first visible LGBTQ+ community in the United States is of the utmost importance.
 Those who organized the first marches directly after Stonewall, positively influenced policy changes, had the courage to be firsts in their fields, author stories, become spiritual leaders, etc. Their stories, their wisdom, and these portraits are our Queer Inheritance.

-My goal is to have this work completed by Spring 2028, with a monograph published in advance of the 60th anniversary of Stonewall in June 2029.
+My goal is to have this work completed by early 2028, with a monograph published in advance of the 60th anniversary of Stonewall in June 2029.

 If you’ve made it this far, from the bottom of my heart, thank you for your time and interest in the work I’m making.